klfsecond/poc-zh-fix-spec/source/index.html.md

 |     | Standard Trailer | Yes      |                                                                                                |

-## Execution Report (8)
+# Execution Report (8)

-The Execution Report is automatically generated and sent by the gatway automatically.
+The Execution Report is automatically generated and sent by the FIX Gateway .

 | Tag | Field Name       | Required | Note                                                                                                                                                   |